ivanahcosta/ivanahcosta.github.io/src/content/projects/maquinas-do-futuro.md

   - AOS.js
 color: '#372589'
 team: [{ name: Edineide Oliveira, link: /, position: 'UI' }]
-description: "A landing page designed to present the client's main promotion, with transaction sections, which were integrated with the bank's back-end team through iframes.
-The page had a futuristic concept combined with the prizes where I could use animations and small interactions to make the page more fluid."
+description: I worked in this landing page to showcase the client's primary promotional campaign, featuring transactional sections that seamlessly integrated with the bank's backend team through iframes.
+The page's futuristic design, coupled with an enticing reward system, provided an ideal canvas for me to incorporate animations and subtle interactions, rendering a polished and fluid user experience.<br><br>By utilizing best practices in front-end development and optimizing the user experience, I played a key role in driving engagement and conversion for the client's promotional campaign.
 link: 'https://www.banco.bradesco/futuro'
 thumbnail:
   - maquinas-do-futuro-1.png